 1Starting wages are generally lower than average wages.

-Sources: *WA State Employment Security Department, July 2016; **Bureau of Labor Statistics.
+Sources: *WA State Employment Security Department, August 2019; **Bureau of Labor Statistics, May 2018.

 Upon graduating from Whatcom's medical assisting degree or certificate program students are eligible to take the National Board exam to become Certified Medical Assistants.
 The medical assisting program at Whatcom Community College has a CMA (AAMA) exam pass rate of 92.68% over the past five (5) years.